 BSc (Hons) Psychology

-Prior to training to becoming a counsellor I worked in marketing and business strategy.
+Prior to training to become a counsellor I worked in marketing and business strategy.

 I have also worked as a pastoral manager, supporting both students and parents.
-Outside of my private practice, I have volunteered at Arc Counselling and continue to volunteer at Sandhurst Counselling Service.
+Outside of my private practice, I have worked at Arc Counselling and at Sandhurst Counselling Service.

 Continued Professional Development

 Making the link between childhood trauma and addiction

 COVID 19: Working with Loss and bereavement